 We have nurtured the mentality of those who cannot enjoy pregnancy in order to move forward with a unique approach.
-We have consciously decided to abandon the statistics, the odds and the past so that we can have the present and the future we want.
+We have consciously abandoned the statistics, the odds and the past so that we can have the present and the future we want.

 It is important that we are all willing to accept our situation now.
 This is the starting point, the place where we take stock and accept where we are moving forward from as we move towards the iron will of someone who wants to increase the likelihood and chances of conceiving.

 But, we can not strangle our body’s free will with the force of our need to improve our odds of conception.
-This is a finely balanced wheel that we are turning and our journey is slow and methodical.
-Well, it appears it at the time, we can work together for a year before we start to see our odds of conceiving improve.
+This is a finely balanced wheel we are turning and our journey is slow and methodical.
+Well, it appears it we can work together for a year before we see our odds of conceiving improve.
 But, when we get there, we arrive at our destination a changed person.
 The lessons we learn on this journey to increase the odds of getting pregnant will help us for the rest of our lives.